MonolithInd/suicideCrypt/README.md

     pi-temp;15;CPU temp 10 has dropped below 15

 Please be careful with your suicideCryptd commands.
-If you are adding a new destroy check to the system first test it on a system with no important data.
+If you are adding a new "destroy check" to the system first test it on a system with no important data.
 I wish to stress again that any volumes destroyed with suicidecryptd are **unrecoverable** and all data will be lost.

 # 6.0 Disclaimer